 Selling Your Assisted Living Company

 The many elements of properly valuing a senior care facility make it especially difficult to do.
-As someone who has sold multiple businesses to strategic buyers and PE firms, I am happy to speak with business owners to offer third party advice.
+As someone who has sold multiple businesses to strategic buyers and PE firms, I am a big believer in transparency, especially concerning valuations, which have long been obscured.
+I’m happy to speak with business owners to offer third party advice.
 You can reach me via the link below or through the contact page on this website.

 - Value of a Senior Housing or Assisted Living Facility (Haven Senior Investments)